ucdavis/cru-computing/collections/_commencement/mass-email-options.markdown

 ![Mass Email Page](https://computing.caes.ucdavis.edu/media/commencement/mass-email.png "Mass Email Page")
 ## Template
-You must choose the ceremony that the Mass Email will be for.
-It will try to use existing templates you have for the ceremony and default to a generic one if it can't be found.
-It will also look at the students for that ceremony.
 The template is optional.
+If you choose a template, it will provide you with replaceable parameters on the right that you can click on to place it in your email.
+Note, these parameters are tied to the template.
+If you use a template, make sure it applies to the student population you are picking.
-### Ticket Petition Decision
+* Ticket Petition Decision
-### Notify Open Ticket Petition
+* Notify Open Ticket Petition
-### Remaining Tickets
+* Remaining Tickets
-### Electronic Ticket Distribution
+* Electronic Ticket Distribution
-When choosing this, you must also choose the Registered student population.

 ## Student Population